TheLVSQ/3dPrintQueue/README.md

 ```

 Why mount `data/`?
 It keeps the SQLite database intact between container restarts.
 Remove `data/orders.db` if you want to reset.

+If your reverse proxy terminates HTTPS before forwarding traffic to the container, set `ENABLE_TLS=true` (env var) so Helmet enforces `upgrade-insecure-requests`.

 ### Raspberry Pi tips